cucumber/cucumber-ruby/README.md

   <img src="./.github/img/gherkin-example.png" alt="Cucumber Gherkin Example" width="728" />
 </p>

+This is the Ruby implementation of Cucumber.
+Cucumber is also available for JavaScript, Java, and a lot of other languages.
+You can find a list of implementations here: https://cucumber.io/docs/installation/.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for info on contributing to Cucumber (issues, PRs, etc.).
 Everyone interacting in this codebase and issue tracker is expected to follow the Cucumber [code of conduct](https://cucumber.io/conduct).